 Businesses must complete the application for the rebate and interest free loan before 6:00pm on 30 June 2023.

 Customers will have 120 days from the date the application is approved to complete the installation.

 The Solar for Business Program is an initiative designed to support Victorian businesses to reduce their energy costs by accessing the benefits of renewable energy.

-This initiative will bring down energy bills for eligible businesses by reducing the upfront cost of the installation of an approved small-scale solar PV system up to 30kW inverter capacity.
-To support the economic recovery of Victorian businesses and the broader solar sector, 15,000 solar PV rebates will be available over the next three years.
+This initiative brings down energy bills for eligible businesses by reducing the upfront cost of the installation of an approved small-scale solar PV system up to 30kW inverter capacity.

 Rebates cover up to 50 per cent of the cost of a rooftop solar system with businesses eligible for a maximum rebate of $3,500 to reduce the upfront cost of installing solar on their business premises, plus the option of an interest-free loan.